About the Institute

 Even before Hubble was launched, STScI and NASA began organizing workshops to plan a “Next Generation Space Telescope” that would be significantly larger than Hubble and focused on infrared wavelengths of the electromagnetic spectrum.
 The idea gained momentum throughout the 1990s and was formally recommended as the top space-based priority by the National Academies of Sciences Decadal Survey in 2001.
 After construction on the new project began, it was renamed in honor of former NASA Administrator James E. Webb in 2002.
 The observatory is built with new technologies that will allow it to see deeper into the universe, answer fundamental questions about the origins of planets and stars in the Milky Way, and examine the nature of the first light in the universe.

-In 2001 STScI was selected to oversee the science and mission operations of the James Webb Space Telescope, planned to launch in 2021.
+In 2001 STScI was selected to oversee the science and mission operations of the James Webb Space Telescope, launched in 2021.
 STScI staff are uniquely prepared to support Webb.
 Scientists and engineers have mined more than 30 years of experience preparing for and operating Hubble to create a framework for operations that will ensure the health of Webb and maximize its scientific productivity.

-STScI will also play a key role in the science operations for NASA’s next flagship observatory following Webb, the Wide Field Infrared Survey Telescope (WFIRST), which is planned to launch in the mid-2020s.
-With a view 100 times wider than the Hubble Space Telescope at the same sensitivity and resolution, WFIRST will build wide-field maps of large regions of the sky in near-infrared light, and has the potential to answer vital questions in exoplanet and dark energy research.
+STScI will also play a key role in the science operations for NASA’s next flagship observatory following Webb, the Nancy Grace Roman Space Telescope.
+With a view 100 times wider than the Hubble Space Telescope at the same sensitivity and resolution, the Roman Space Telescope will build wide-field maps of large regions of the sky in near-infrared light, and has the potential to answer vital questions in exoplanet and dark energy research.
+The Roman Project is currently planning for observatory launch in late 2026.
 Looking forward, the staff at STScI will continue to follow the institute’s mission: to help humanity explore the universe with advanced space telescopes and ever-growing data archives.